Fast Rates for Nonstationary Weighted Risk Minimization: Main results

 \subsection{Assumptions}

-Our main result uses a stronger norm $\| f\|_{L_2(\Pcal)} = \sup_{P \in \Pcal} \E_{X \sim P}[f(X)^2]^{1/2}$ to control the learning error.
-For this norm to be useful, we impose a comparability condition on the set $\Pcal$: \begin{itemize} \Aconditem \textit{There is $C_\Pcal < \infty$ such that for all $h,h'\in \Hcal$ it holds that } \end{itemize}
+Our main result uses a stronger norm $\| f\|_{L_2(\mathcal{P})} = \sup_{P \in \mathcal{P}} \mathbb{E}_{X \sim P}[f(X)^2]^{1/2}$ to control the learning error.
+For this norm to be useful, we impose a comparability condition on the set $\mathcal{P}$: \begin{itemize} \Aconditem \textit{There is $C_\mathcal{P} < \infty$ such that for all $h,h'\in \mathcal{H}$ it holds that } \end{itemize}

 The condition allows us to transfer $L_2(P)$-bounds across time.
-It is satisfied, for example, if all $P \in \Pcal$ have densities that are uniformly bounded away from zero and infinity with respect to some dominating measure $Q$.
-Much milder conditions usually suffice if the functions in $\Hcal$ are sufficiently regular.
-For example, the condition holds universally for constant predictors, and for linear predictors when singular values of the feature covariance matrices are bounded away from zero and infinity.
-We further impose a margin condition to control the curvature of the excess risk. \begin{itemize} \Aconditem \textit{Let $P_w = \sum_{t = 1}^n w_t P_t$ and assume that for any $w \in \Wcal, h \in \Hcal_w$ it holds that } \end{itemize}
+It is satisfied, for example, if all $P \in \mathcal{P}$ have densities that are uniformly bounded away from zero and infinity with respect to some dominating measure $Q$---irrespective of $\Hcal$.
+Much milder conditions usually suffice if the functions in $\mathcal{H}$ are sufficiently regular (see Example \ref{exp:assumptions}).
+The next condition helps to control local deviations in the empirical risk. \begin{itemize} \Aconditem \textit{There is $C_\infty \ge 0$ such that for all $h,h'\in\mathcal{H}$, } \end{itemize} The condition is trivially satisfied for $C_\infty = 0$ and our bounds explicitly cover this case.
+But if data are dependent, having $C_\infty > 0$ usually leads to improved rates.
+When $\mathcal{H}_w$ is sufficiently regular, $C_\infty$ can often be found through Sobolev embeddings of smooth functions \citep[e.g.,][Section 2.7.2]{van2023weak} or direct computation (see the examples in Section \ref{sec:applications}).